 Common types of drug charges in Pennsylvania include:

 - Possession.
 Simply having an illegal drug in your possession is a crime.

 - Possession with intent to deliver.
 This typically deals with larger amounts of a drug than a simple possession charge.
 The amount in possession may indicate that the suspect is selling the drug to others.

 - Manufacturing.
 A common example is growing marijuana.
 Manufacturing is often done on a large scale, making it a major felony crime.

 - Delivery.
 This refers to any distribution of a controlled substance by a person who is not licensed to do so.

 How Can An Attorney Protect Defendants In Drug Crime Cases?

 Your defense attorney will analyze the facts in your case to determine if your constitutional rights have been violated by an illegal search or seizure.
 With limited exceptions, police and drug enforcement agents can only search your property if they have a valid warrant or your written or verbal consent.
 Without permission or a warrant, any evidence they obtain may be excluded from use in court.
 Because of this, it’s extremely important that you never consent to a search of your property until you speak with a lawyer.

 We can also analyze and advise you with regard to the validity of a search warrant.
 Again, if improperly issued, evidence obtained through the warrant may not be admissible at trial.

 Have you been accused of a drug-related crime in western Pennsylvania?
-Work with a dedicated criminal defense law firm by calling Bowers & Fawcett, LLC at 724-266-0290 or by contacting us online.
+Work with a dedicated criminal defense law firm by calling Bowers Fawcett & Hurst, LLC, at 724-330-4780 or by contacting us online.
 We offer free initial consultations to people accused of crimes throughout Beaver County and the surrounding areas.
 Our office is located in Ambridge, about 20 minutes from downtown Pittsburgh.